Who is Victoria Woodhull?

 The scandal erupted into numerous trials for obscenity and libel.
 Victoria was on the defensive and was arrested at least

 eight times in New York City.
 Henry Ward Beecher and Theodore Tilton denied everything.
 They said that woman was lying.
 In 1875, Theodore Tilton had a change of heart.
-He took Reverend Beecher to court for alienation of his wife's affection.
+He took Reverend Beecher to court for "criminal conversation" and alienation of his wife's affection.
 To some, it seemed a vindication of Woodhull.
 To others, it proved Theodore Tilton was part of a vast conspiracy to bring down Rev. Beecher.

 The Beecher-Tilton trial was the biggest news since President Lincoln had been assassinated.
 It received more coverage than the impeachment of President Johnson.
 It was as widely covered as the O.J.
 Simpson trial.
 It created thousands of pages of testimony and numerous books like the Clinton-Lewinsky scandal.
 The country was sharply divided.
 Some believed Beecher was guilty.
 Others believed Woodhull made the whole thing up.
 They thought she published the article because she wanted fame or increased circulation.